How to Stop Shoes From Rubbing Achilles

 What Happens When Shoes Rub Your Ankles?

-Friction blisters are soft bubbles of skin that form when you expose an area to continuous pressure or chafing.
+Soft bubbles of skin that form when you expose an area to continuous pressure or chafing.
 These kinds of blisters are common on the feet.
 They may happen at the toes or heel of ill-fitting shoes, but they can occur anywhere.

-Clear fluid accumulates inside of the outermost layer of a friction blister.
+Clear fluid accumulates inside the outermost layer of a friction blister.
 A blister might hurt when you touch it.
 They usually drain by themselves.
 However, if your shoes continue to rub the same area, you might develop a chronic blister.
 The blister can eventually harden into a callus.

-Achilles tendonitis usually happens when you overwork the tendon.
+Usually happens when you overwork the tendon.
 The Achilles tendon connects the calf muscles to the heel bone at the back of the leg.
 When that tissue becomes inflamed, it can cause tightness and pain at the rear of the ankle.

 You can’t cause Achilles tendonitis by wearing shoes that rub your ankles.
 However, if your footwear is tight in that spot, it won’t feel good.
 You should wear shoes that fit properly and provide adequate ankle support to avoid this condition.